 Summer in the City is a non-residential arts and adventure camp held in the heart of downtown Chicago, dedicated to helping young people discover treasure in Chicago, themselves, and others.

-Campers enjoy daily program of activities including kayaking, rock wall climbing, visiting downtown Chicago icons, exploring and playing musical instruments with Director of Music Stephen Buzard, experimenting with theater, modern dance, painting, and helping prepare and enjoying food from around the world.
+Campers enjoy daily program of activities including kayaking, rock wall climbing, visiting downtown Chicago icons, exploring and playing musical instruments, experimenting with theater, modern dance, painting, and helping prepare and enjoying food from around the world.

 The camp is three weeks long with staffed, round-trip transportation to camp provided each day from a South Side pick up point.
 Families are invited to a live performance by the campers and an outdoor picnic on the Sunday morning following camp.